alexcarriero/class_imbalance_project/README.md

 2. Go to simulation_code > send_to_hpc

     a.
-Open the README  for instructions regarding how to run the simulation on a high performance computer and how to store the results.
+Open the [`README`](./simulation_code/send_to_hpc/README.txt) for instructions regarding how to run the simulation on a high performance computer and how to store the results.
+Please note:

-     NOTE:
      - This requires manual specification of scenario number and iterations.
      - The output of these simulation scenarios ranges heavily (from 947.9 MB to 33.71GB)
      - Depending on the HPC storage available to you, it is very likely that some simulation scenarios will need to be conducted in batches